Nahuel2998/ProgProjects-School/PersonalExperiments/SongSwapper/src/readme.txt

 You can define restrictions at the start of the file

 Simply start the file with something like "Restrictions" (It really just checks if the line contains 'restrict' so while it contains that it's fine)
-It has to be the first line though or otherwise they'll be taken as a participant
+It has to be the first line though or otherwise they'll be taken as a participant (unless the first line is a comment (see below))

 After that you can place a few lines defining restrictions (without empty lines between them) There should be at least two empty lines (preferably just two) between the restrictions and the first participant